SaidTorres3/cart-calculator/README.md

 - Add, edit and remove shopping or wishlist items.
 - Voice commands for the shopping list using Gemini.
+- Choose between different AI models via the new configuration menu.
 - Local data stored with `AsyncStorage` so your lists persist between sessions.
 - Optional **LLM Chat** screen for talking to the model.
 - Works on Android, iOS and the web through Expo.